ddev/ddev/docs/step-debugging.md

 1. Install an xdebug helper extension for your browser, [as suggested in documentation](https://atom.io/packages/php-debug#setting-up-xdebug)
 2. Under Preferences->+Install install the php-debug add-on:
 ![php-debug installation](images/atom_php_debug_install.png)
 3. Add configuration to the Atom config.cson by choosing "Config..." under the "Atom" menu.
 A "php-debug" stanza must be added, with file mappings that relate to your project.
+(Example [config.cson snippet](snippets/atom_config_cson_snippet.txt)
 ![Atom cson config](images/atom_cson_config.png)
 4. Open a project/folder and open a PHP file you'd like to debug.
 5. Set a breakpoint.
 (Right-click->PHP Debug->Toggle breakpoint)